oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/intro/intro.md

     - *Parts and Component Recognition*: Identify and sort components on assembly lines, reducing errors and speeding up production.
     - *Anomaly Detection*: Spot anomalies in manufacturing processes or assembly lines to prevent costly production errors.
 3. **Healthcare and Life Sciences**
-    - *Medical Image Analysis*: Automate the analysis of medical images, such as X-rays or MRIs, or coherent diffraction images (as in this LiveLab), to assist in diagnosis and treatment planning.
+    - *Medical Image Analysis*: Automate the analysis of medical images, such as X-rays or MRIs, or coherent diffraction images (as in this Workshop), to assist in diagnosis and treatment planning.
     - *Pathology Slide Analysis*: Analyze pathology slides for cancer detection and disease diagnosis, improving efficiency for pathologists.
     - *Drug Discovery*: Speed up drug discovery processes by identifying potential drug compounds or interactions from molecular images.
 4. **Agriculture**